se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

     ```

     In the above code snippet, we are not explicitly defining `a: string` with a type annotation.
 TypeScript infers the type of the variable based on the value assigned to the variable.
 The value of `a` is a string and hence the type of `a` is inferred as `string`.
-    Similarly, the type of `b` is inferred as a `number`.
+    Similarly, the type of `b` is inferred as `number`.
 Therefore, while inferring types, the compiler flags an error saying a `number` type cannot be assigned to a `string` type.

-    You can read this [article](https://medium.com/tech-tajawal/typescript-why-should-one-use-it-a539faa92010) to learn more about the features TypeScript has to offer.
+    You can read this [article](https://medium.com/tech-tajawal/typescript-why-should-one-use-it-a539faa92010) to learn more about the features that TypeScript has to offer.

 * **Angular CLI** - Angular CLI stands for Angular Command Line Interface.
 It is a command line tool for managing Angular apps.
     With the CLI you can perform the following commands to ease the development process.